sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 ### Open Telemetry Collector: Export failures

-#### otel-collector: otel-export-failures
+#### otel-collector: otel-span-receive-rate

-<p class="subtitle">Items that have failed to be exported by the exported</p>
+<p class="subtitle">Spans received per second</p>

-								A value above 0 indicates that the exporter has failing to export one more items to its configured endpoint
+								Shows the rate of spans accepted by the configured reveiver

 This panel has no related alerts.